<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 To avoid the negative consequences of overdrafts and declined payments, businesses can take the following actions:

 • Build a cash reserve: Setting aside a percentage of profits into a separate savings account can provide a buffer for unexpected expenses and help avoid overdrafts.
+Having more of the business money in reserve could help account for cash cycle changes, especially when it comes to seasonal fluctuations.

 • Communicate with suppliers: If facing financial difficulties, businesses should communicate with their suppliers to discuss payment options or negotiate payment terms.